For a lot of people, search engine optimization is an afterthought.

-Once you create a list of keywords that gets your audience ticking, go back to the storyboard above and see where those keywords fit.
+Once you create a list of keyword phrases that gets your audience ticking, go back to the storyboard above and see where those keywords fit.

 For example, if you offer an invoicing solution for small businesses, your brand story could be about a small business owner who struggled with manual invoicing until he discovered your invoicing solution especially designed for small businesses.

-Notice how naturally keywords fit into the context if you tell the right story.
+Notice how naturally keyword phrases fit into the context if you tell the right story.
 It’s almost effortless.

 Content, Copywriting, and SEO

-Whether you run a purely online business or you use your site to drive traffic to your brick and mortar store, content is what gets you traffic, leads and sales.
+Whether you run a purely online business or you use your site to drive traffic to your brick and mortar store, high quality content is what gets you traffic, leads and sales.

-Because the inbound methodology begins with discovery, your brand needs to become discoverable.
-Optimizing your content for the right keywords is your first step to becoming more visible.
+Because the inbound methodology begins with discovery, your brand needs to become discoverable in search results on various search engines.
+Optimizing your content for the right keywords is your first step to boosting your brand image and becoming more visible to search engines.

-I have covered this topic in detail in one of my earlier posts on SEO copywriting (SEO copywriting is writing content that’s both user and search engine friendly).
+I have covered this topic in detail in one of my earlier posts on SEO copywriting (SEO copywriting is writing high quality content that’s both user and search engine friendly).